notMarth/TFunHDDC/README.md

 Instead of a `TFunHDDC` object, `funHDDC` returns a `FunHDDC` object.
 Note that prediction cannot be done with FunHDDC.

 # Examples
-See examples folder for usage examples
+See examples in project folder for usage examples